GetVoIP

 Provider Starting Price Key Features Best For

-RingCentral $20/user/month (Core Plan) Team messaging, AI video meetings, multi-level IVR, call queues, analytics Teams needing a full collaboration suite with voice, video, and chat
+RingCentral $20 per user, per month (Core Plan) Team messaging, AI video meetings, multi-level IVR, call queues, analytics Teams needing a full collaboration suite with voice, video, and chat

-Nextiva $20–30/user/month Visual IVR, toll-free numbers, CRM-lite features, team chat, video huddles Growing teams seeking ease-of-use without a steep UCaaS learning curve
+Nextiva $15 per user, per month Visual IVR, toll-free numbers, CRM-lite features, team chat, video huddles Growing teams seeking ease-of-use without a steep UCaaS learning curve

-Grasshopper $14–$55/month Shared numbers, voicemail transcription, mobile/desktop app Freelancers or micro-teams wanting a straightforward phone system
+Grasshopper $14 per month Shared numbers, voicemail transcription, mobile/desktop app Freelancers or micro-teams wanting a straightforward phone system

-Dialpad $15–$25/user/month AI call transcription, coaching, IVR, analytics, CRM integration Data-driven sales or support teams leveraging AI and analytics
+Dialpad $15 per user, per month AI call transcription, coaching, IVR, analytics, CRM integration Data-driven sales or support teams leveraging AI and analytics

 GoTo Connect ~$27/user/month (historical) Unlimited international calling to 50+ countries, IVR, video, analytics Global businesses with extensive international calling and routing needs

-Zoom Phone $15–22.49/user/month Zoom integration, IVR, call queues, call monitoring, metered/unlimited plans Teams already using Zoom seeking affordable VoIP with analytics
+Zoom Phone $10.50 per user, per month for metered calling plan Zoom integration, IVR, call queues, call monitoring, metered/unlimited plans Teams already using Zoom seeking affordable VoIP with analytics

 8x8 Quote-based Supervisor tools, international numbers, call monitoring, video for 500 participants Enterprises or support teams needing supervision, analytics, and compliance features

-Ooma Office $19.95–29.95/user/month IVR, SMS with templates, call blocking, 100-participant video meetings Hybrid teams needing voice/SMS tools without full UCaaS complexity
+Ooma Office $19.95 per user, per month IVR, SMS with templates, call blocking, 100-participant video meetings Hybrid teams needing voice/SMS tools without full UCaaS complexity

-Aircall $30/license/month (3 seat min) Skill-based routing, shared inbox, CRM integration, queue callbacks Inbound support/sales teams focused on call distribution and detailed routing
+Aircall $30 per license, per month (3 seat min) Skill-based routing, shared inbox, CRM integration, queue callbacks Inbound support/sales teams focused on call distribution and detailed routing

-OnSIP 3.2¢/min (pay-as-you-go) Web-based calling, IVR, ring groups, web chat, usage-based billing Budget-conscious or seasonal teams needing scalable, no-contract voice solutions
+OnSIP $49.95 per account, per month, plus 3.2¢/min (pay-as-you-go) Web-based calling, IVR, ring groups, web chat, usage-based billing Budget-conscious or seasonal teams needing scalable, no-contract voice solutions

 1. RingCentral: Best for Team Collaboration